 Cross-body Purse

-I always bring a small, lightweight purse that I can stick in my daypack, my beach bag, or over my shoulder at night.
+I always bring a small, lightweight crossbody purse that I can stick in my daypack, my beach bag, or over my shoulder at night.
 It contains such things as my phone, medications, reading glasses and cash.

 CLOTHING